alexander-scott/Enhanced-Trigger-Box/README.md

 Debug Trigger Box:- If true, the script will write to the console when certain events happen such as when the trigger box is triggered.

-Hide Warnings:- If this is true, the script won't perform checks when the scene is run to notify you if you're missing any required references.
+Hide Warnings:- If this is true, the script won't perform checks to notify you if you're missing any required references or if theres any errors.

 Draw Wire:- If this is true, the script won't perform checks when the scene is run to notify you if you're missing any required references.